-If you filled out a FAFSA form last year and want to renew it, click “Login” on the home page, and be sure to select “FAFSA Renewal” once given the option.
-That way, many of the (nonfinancial) questions will be pre-filled for you.
+If you filled out a FAFSA form last year and want to renew it, select “LOG IN” on the FAFSA home page, select “I am the student,” enter your FSA ID, and be sure to select “FAFSA RENEWAL” once given the option.
+That way, many of the (nonfinancial) questions will be prefilled for you.
 Just be sure to update any information that has changed since last year.

 For purposes of federal student aid, it does not matter in what order you list the schools.
 However, to be considered for state aid, some states require you to list schools in a particular order (for instance, you might need to list a state school first).
 Find out whether your state has a requirement for the order in which you list schools on your FAFSA form.

-You can list up to 10 schools on fafsa.gov or up to four schools on a paper FAFSA form.
+You can list up to 10 schools online or in the mobile app or up to four schools on a FAFSA PDF.
 (You can add more schools to your FAFSA form later.)
 Schools you list on the application will automatically receive your FAFSA results electronically.

 Note: Schools will not be able to see which other schools you listed on your FAFSA form.

 You should add any school that you plan on applying to, even if you haven’t been accepted yet.
 In most cases, once a school accepts you, they will then work on developing your aid offer.

 The FAFSA form asks a series of questions that determine whether you are a dependent or independent student for purposes of applying for federal student aid.
 If you are a dependent student, you must report parent information, as well as your own information, on your application.
 If you’re curious, you can find out now whether you’re a dependent student.